FBAR

 Who Must File an FBAR?

-A U.S. person, including a citizen, resident, corporation, partnership, limited liability company, trust and estate, must file an FBAR to report (Form 114, Report of Foreign Bank and Financial Accounts if:
+A U.S. person—including citizens, residents, corporations, partnerships, limited liability companies, trusts, and estates—is required to file the FBAR (Form 114, Report of Foreign Bank and Financial Accounts) if:

-1. You have financial interest in or signature authority over at least one financial account located outside of the United States; and
+- They have a financial interest in or signature authority over at least one financial account located outside the United States.

-Do I have to report my financial account, even it does not produce any taxable income?
+Do I have to report my financial account, even if it does not produce any taxable income?

-Yes, you are required to declare all your accounts if you need to file FBAR form.
+Yes, you are required to report all foreign financial accounts if you need to file an FBAR.
 Please refer to the previous question for more details.

-What is the last date of filing FBAR form?
+What is the last date for filing the FBAR form?

-The FBAR is an annual report, due April 15 following the calendar year reported.
-You’re
+The FBAR is an annual report, due on April 15 following the calendar year being reported.
+If you fail to meet the April 15 deadline, you are granted an automatic extension until October 15.

-Does WorkMyTaxes help in filing of the FBAR form?
+Does WorkMyTaxes help with filing the FBAR form?

-Yes we can help you file the FBAR form.
-If you are an existing client the fee starts at $40.
-If you are not an existing client of WorkMyTaxes the fees starts at $100.
+Yes, we can assist you with filing the FBAR form.
+For existing clients, the fee starts at $40.
+For new clients, the fee begins at $100.

 What are the specified foreign financial assets that I need to report on Form 8938?

 If you are required to file Form 8938, you must report your financial accounts maintained by a foreign financial institution.
-Examples of financial accounts include:
+Examples of reportable assets include:

 - Savings, deposit, checking, and brokerage accounts held with a bank or broker-dealer.

-- Stock or securities issued by a foreign corporation;
+- Stocks or securities issued by a foreign corporation.

-- A note, bond or debenture issued by a foreign person;
+- Notes, bonds, or debentures issued by a foreign person.

-- An interest in a foreign retirement plan or deferred compensation plan;
+- An interest in a foreign retirement or deferred compensation plan.

 - Any interest in a foreign-issued insurance contract or annuity with a cash-surrender value.